geoman-io/leaflet-geoman/README.md

     draggable: true,

     // EXPERIMENTAL: if a draggable polygon gets dragged over another polygon of the same layergroup,
-    // the dragged polygon will get cut - this feature still may have some bugs and will be further developed
+    // the dragged polygon will get cut - this feature still may have some bugs and will be further developed.
+    // This feature needs the turfJS dependency
     preventOverlap: true

 };